 I was letting stress take over.
 I allowed other things to run my time and felt pressure to complete projects by a specific time of day which added fuel to the fire.
 So while life can be a grind, I had to remind myself I’m able to create my own schedule.

 That thought alone is powerful!
 I choose my own schedule.

 Yes, maybe you work 9-5, but what will you do with 5 am-9 am or 5 pm-10 pm?
 And how do you want to be while you’re at work?
 Because you get to choose that, too.

 In my full-time, I was using mornings for my morning routine and workouts, picking at my side hustles during lunch breaks, and dedicating an hour or two in the evenings to the blog.
 This made me happy because I was being a productive, engaged person (choosing how I want to be) while utilizing my free time how I wanted (in control of my schedule).
 It will look different for everyone and maybe you want to veg after a long day – do what makes you feel in control.

 Here are a few ways to free up your time to make room for the fun activities, according to The Little Book of Lykke:

 - Two in one – instead of choosing social vs. physical, try running with a buddy.

 - Stay clear of time stealers like social media scrolling.

 - Schedule when you have to start a task and when you have to finish it.

 No one has it all put together and it isn’t always easy.
 Even if you can’t adhere to it at the moment, remember you have the freedom to choose your time.
-And in that time, let’s choose how we speak to others, how we act in kindness without judgement, respect that others have different opinions, and allow ourselves to be our best self.
-One step at a time creates the impact.
+And in that time, let’s choose how we speak to others, how we act in kindness without judgment, respect that others have different opinions, and allow ourselves to be our best selves.
+One step at a time creates an impact.